7 Must-Visit Pagosa Springs Hot Springs (Local’s Guide)

 We use affiliate links for products we recommend and, at no extra cost to you!

-• Water Bottle: you need to drink extra water when soaking in a hot spring.
-Bring your own insulated water bottle that will also stay ice cold.
+Water Bottle: you need to drink extra water when soaking in a hot spring.
+At resorts, an insulated water bottle that stays ice cold is perfect.

-• Pool Shoes: Make sure you have a pair of slip-resistant sandals
+Pool Shoes: you’ll want a pair of slip-resistant sandals

 Tips for Visiting Hot Springs